cscart/docs/en/user_guide/shipping_and_taxes/locations/index.rst

 .. important::

-    If the customer's address doesn't match any existing location (or if no shipping methods have rates for the customer's location), then the customer won't be able to select a shipping method at checkout and place an order.
+    If a customer's address doesn't match any existing location (or if no shipping methods have rates for the customer's location), then the customer won't be able to select a shipping method at checkout and place an order.

 .. hint::